TophatSynth/Eclipsed-Backup/GM STUFF/S5/Session 5 planning.md

 - A/E doppelganger meets them in sinkhole
+	- Has hybrid of A/E's abilities n spells
 - SIREN SONG lures Kayna and Little bro into sinkhole
 	- Sirens...... final boss siren?
 		- If characters can hear the siren, they must make a DC 15 Int check or become dazed and walk towards the siren.